sandeepgs1984/SST/README.md

 - Storyboards
 - Datasources/Delegates
 - Notifications
+- Operation Queues
+- Blocks
+- Singleton Class
 - Collection views/custom cells
 - Custom collection view flow layout
 - Categories

-This assignment has been done by considering measures like scalability and performance.
+This assignment has been implemented based on Obj-C design pattern MVC and considering measures like scalability and performance.

-I will share the architecture diagram of this assignment tomorrow or in couple of days.

 The following improvements can be done:
 - Loading indicator until data loads